 Adding a second language sounds like free upside.
-In reality it doubles maintenance, splits authority, and only pays off under specific conditions.
-Below are those conditions, the Search Console signal that tells you the market is asking for it, and the hreflang layout template you need before publishing the first second-language article.
+In reality it roughly doubles your editorial load, splits crawl budget and topical authority across two URL trees, and only pays off under specific conditions.
+This guide gives you those conditions, the one Search Console signal that proves the market is already asking, and the self-referencing hreflang template you must ship before the first second-language article goes live.

-A single-language site that just hit product-market fit is the most tempting moment to go bilingual — and often the worst.
-You are about to pour scarce attention into a second language right when the first language is finally working.
-The right time to add a second language has clear, measurable signals.
+A single-language site that just hit product-market fit is the most tempting moment to go bilingual, and often the worst one.
+You pour scarce attention into a second language exactly when the first one is finally compounding.
+Every week you spend writing language two is a week language one does not get, and language one is the proven channel.
+The right time has clear, measurable signals; the wrong time just feels exciting.

 Before you start

-• Layout that can render hreflang from data, not hand-edited per file.
+- A layout that renders hreflang from data, never hand-edited per file.

 Step by step

-1. Check Search Console for “country” demand signal.
-Performance → filter by Country → sort by clicks/impressions:
+- Check Search Console for the country demand signal.
+In the UI: Performance → filter by Country → sort by impressions.
+To pull it programmatically, the

 curl -X POST "https://www.googleapis.com/webmasters/v3/sites/$SITE/searchAnalytics/query" \